PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

-\myparagraph{Step Answer for Subquestion} If $P_{\text{sel}}$ contains valid reasoning paths, we attempt to answer subquestion $q_j$.
-For each selected path $p_j$, besides the path itself, we also retrieve the descriptions of the entities covered by the path, and, following existing work, the text chunks from which the hyperedges originate.
-These three components together form the context for $q_j$, which is then provided to the LLM to produce a step answer $a_j$: $a_j = \textsc{LLMAnswerStep}(p_j,q_j)$.
-The answer and path retrieval procedure terminates once $P_{\text{sel}}$ has been fully processed, and no further exploration beyond the current depth will be performed.
+\myparagraph{Step Answer for Subquestion} Once $P_{\text{sel}}$ contains valid reasoning paths, we terminate the beam search and attempt to answer subquestion $q_j$, \ie the exploration beyond the current depth will not be performed.
+For each selected path $p_j \in P_{\text{sel}}$, we construct the context for $q_j$ by combining three components: $i)$ the path itself, $ii)$ the descriptions of the entities covered by the path, and $iii)$ the originating text chunks of the hyperedges along the path.
+Using the fused context $c_j$ as input, an LLM is invoked to produce the step answer $a_j = \text{LLMAnswerStep}(c_j, q_j)$.